Ergon-moe/Bitcoin-Static/doc/build-unix.md

 ```

 * _Non-executable Stack_: If the stack is executable then trivial stack-based buffer overflow exploits are possible if
     vulnerable buffers are found.
-By default, Bitcoin Cash Node should be built with a non-executable stack,
+By default, Bitcoin Static should be built with a non-executable stack,
     but if one of the libraries it uses asks for an executable stack or someone makes a mistake
     and uses a compiler extension which requires an executable stack, it will silently build an
     executable without the non-executable stack protection.